Introduction

 Optimal (500-800 hours for CNC)

-- Aligns with natural component life cycles
+- Aligns with documented component wear behavior

 - Catches issues before failures occur